ARPANPATRA111/aws/modules/module05.md

 * **Public Subnets:** Contain resources, like a web server, that need to be accessible from the internet.
 * **Private Subnets:** Contain resources, like a backend database, that should be isolated from users on the internet.

+### Availability Zones (AZs)

+An **Availability Zone** is a physically isolated data center or set of data centers within an AWS Region.
+Its primary function is to **enhance application availability and fault tolerance** by allowing you to deploy resources across multiple, redundant locations within the same Region.

+## Connecting to Your VPC

+### Gateways for VPC Access

+* **Internet Gateway:** This is the "front door" to your VPC, allowing communication between resources in your public subnets and the internet.
+* **Virtual Private Gateway:** This is a private "door" used to establish a secure, private connection between your on--premises network and your VPC.
+It is the VPN endpoint on the AWS side of the connection.